Kyuu-Ji/htb-write-up/fluxcapacitor/write-up-fluxcapacitor.md

 ### Fuzzing the web application

-We need to fuzz for a parameter that can display the date another date.
+We need to fuzz for a parameter that can display another date.
 When getting a valid parameter to change the displayed date on the server we can go further and may execute commands.
 ```markdown
 wfuzz -c -w /usr/share/seclists/Discovery/Web-Content/burp-parameter-names.txt -u http://10.10.10.69/sync?FUZZ=yesterday
 ```